SwathiKughan/Shopkart/README.md

-# Flipkart Clone
+# Shopkart Clone

 ## Overview

-This project is a clone of the Flipkart website, developed using HTML, CSS, JavaScript, Python, Django, and MySQL.
+This project is an e-commerce website, developed using HTML, CSS, JavaScript, Python, Django, and MySQL.
 It mimics the core functionalities of an e-commerce platform, allowing users to view product details, add products to their cart/favourite, and proceed to checkout.
 Note that the payment gateway and search engine features have not been implemented yet.

 ## Features